-- b.
-Electrical or plumbing hazards that cannot be resolved prior to or as part of weatherization services; - c.
+- Electrical or plumbing hazards that cannot be resolved prior to or as part of weatherization services; - c.
 The presence of raw sewage around or in any part of the dwelling; - d.
 The presence of a dead animal, or animal feces, in an area where program staff must install weatherization measures; - e.
-Excessive debris and clutter around the dwelling that limits access to the dwelling; - f.
+Excessive debris and clutter in and around the dwelling that limits access to the dwelling and areas within the dwelling: - Clutter Image Rating: Living Room Dwelling deferred with a rating of 4 or Greater - Clutter Image Rating: Bedroom Dwelling deferred with a rating of 4 or Greater - Clutter Image Rating: Kitchen Dwelling deferred with a rating of 4 or Greater - f.
 Pets unchained or running loose that would be distracting or unsafe to program staff; - g.
 The client is uncooperative, abusive, or threatening to the crew, or there is an apparent threat of violence or abuse to any program worker, or any household member, during the weatherization process; - h.
-The presence or use of any controlled substance in the dwelling during the weatherization process; - i.
-Environmental hazards, such as serious moisture problem, known excessive radon, friable asbestos, excessive lead paint, or other environmental hazards that cannot be resolved prior to or as part of the weatherization services; - j.
+The presence or use of any controlled substance in the dwelling during the weatherization process; - Environmental hazards, such as serious moisture problem, known excessive radon, friable asbestos, excessive lead paint, or other environmental hazards that cannot be resolved prior to or as part of the weatherization services; - j.
 Evidence of substantial infestation of rodents, insects, bats, or other harmful/objectionable animals that are difficult to control; - k.
 Major remodeling is in progress, limiting the proper installation of weatherization measures; - I. Substantial standing water in or around the crawl space or basement area limiting the proper completion of weatherization measures; - m.
 Dwelling resident has a medical condition that prohibits the installation of insulation and/or other weatherization measures; - n.
 No cost-effective or appropriate health and safety measures can be done to the house resulting in minimal energy savings; - o.
-Customer in arrears with utility vendor, gas service has been shut off, or electric service has been shut off; - p.
-Client refusal of primary energy conservation measure (SIR \ge 2); - q.
-Client refusal of health and safety measure(s) necessary for client safety;
+Customer in arrears with utility vendor, gas service has been shut off, or electric service has been shut off;

-- r.
-Income verification needed;

-- s.
-Updated utility information needed; and
+- p.
+Client refusal of primary energy conservation measure (SIR \geq 2); - q.
+Client refusal of health and safety measure(s) necessary for client safety; - r.
+Income verification needed; - s.
+Updated utility information needed; and - t.

-- t.
 Other conditions not listed above that prohibit complete weatherization.